unixwzrd/unixwzrd.github.io/html/resources.md

 ## Parental Alienation Resources

 ### The United States
-- [National Center for Missing & Exploited Children](https://www.missingkids.org/) - NCMEC is the nation’s largest and most influential child protection organization.
+- [National Center for Missing & Exploited Children](https://www.missingkids.org/) - NCMEC is the nation's largest and most influential child protection organization.
 - [Family Abduction](https://www.missingkids.org/theissues/familyabduction) - A Family Abduction occurs when a child is taken, wrongfully retained, or concealed by a parent or other family member depriving another individual of their custody or visitation rights.
 - [Family Abduction: Prevention & Response](https://www.missingkids.org/theissues/familyabduction) - Helpful information on prevention and response involving family abductions.
 - [r/ParentalAlienation](https://www.reddit.com/r/ParentalAlienation/) - A community for family members who have experienced parental alienation to seek support and guidance.
 Whether you're an ex-partner, a child, or an extended family member, this is the place for you.